-After all these years, what we’ve discovered is that body trust is the beating heart of this work.
-To heal your relationship with your body, you must reclaim body trust.
+Years ago, we discovered that Body Trust is the beating heart of this work.
+To heal our relationship with the body, we Reclaim Body Trust.
 It is your birthright!
 You were literally born with it.
-Well meaning parents, the medical establishment, a toxic culture, trauma, and dieting behaviors are just some of the things that make us less trusting of our bodies as we age.
+Well meaning parents, the medical establishment, a toxic culture, dieting behaviors, trauma, and social constructs of gender, race, beauty, health and weight are just some of the things that make us less trusting of our bodies as we age.

 We end up turning away from our bodies.

 Because the body knows before we know.
 Feelings are messengers.
 Hunger cues are messengers.
 Physical pain is a messenger.
 Illness is a messenger.
-And you know what they say – you don’t shoot the messenger!
+And you know what they say: don’t shoot the messenger!
 In her book The Secret Life of Bees, Sue Monk Kidd wrote,

 “The body knows things a long time before the mind catches up to them.
 I was wondering what my body knew that I didn’t.”

 The kind of transformation we talk about doesn’t just happen in the head.
 To regain the trust that is your birthright, start by turning towards your body and listening with kindness and curiosity.